 - For best results in premenopausal patients, obtain specimens during midcycle or in the early second half of the menstrual cycle. - Obtain all specimens prior to bimanual examination.
 Use an unlubricated vaginal speculum (saline may be used). - Label the PreservCyt® vial with patient's name and birthdate using pen or marker. - To assure that an adequate and representative specimen is submitted, vigorously swirl the samplers into the vial of fixative. - It is preferable to obtain and fix the cervical specimen prior to obtaining the endocervical specimen.
 Collect the cervical specimen and place the material into the PreservCyt® vial and then collect the endocervical specimen; placing it into the same vial. - Complete the Cytology Request form as instructed above. - Cap the vial tightly and deliver with the request form to the Cytology Laboratory.
-Place in lock box or call Memorial Health System Laboratory Support Center to arrange for specimen transport at 719-365-5260.
+Specimen may be stored at ambient temperature.
+Place in lock box or call Memorial Hospital Laboratory Support Center to arrange for specimen transport at 719-365-5260.